Reusable Menstrual Cups

 Cause #9: Cervical Cancer

-One of the symptoms of cervical cancer is unusual vaginal discharge.
+One of the symptoms of cancer of the cervix is unusual vaginal discharge.
 If often smells bad, and can be watery, or appear brown because it’s mixed with blood.

 Although it’s usually not green, it’s worth noting that abnormal discharge is a reason to visit a medical professional.
 It can be a sign of this very serious problem.

-Along with this discharge, you may also notice unusual bleeding, pain during intercourse, pelvic or lower back pain, loss of appetite, or unexplained weight loss.
-A variety of unusual things can occur if you have cervical cancer so please be aware.
+Along with this discharge, you’ll notice other things too.
+You can have unusual bleeding, pain during intercourse, pelvic or lower back pain, loss of appetite, or unexplained weight loss.
+A variety of unusual things can occur if you have this type of cancer, so please be aware.

 Treatment